 s indicates signed numbers

+Note that, unlike C, a leading zero by itself does not indicate an octal (base 8) constant.

 The underscore character is considered a digit within number literals (where it cannot appear as the first digit), but it is ignored when computing the value of the parsed number.
 This allows long constant numbers to be more easily read by grouping digits together.
 No comments or whitespaces are allowed within a literal.
 Here are some examples of numeric literals: